Merchandise Now Available SHOP HERE

 A Period Supply Pack Party is a fun fundraiser that supports the St. Louis Area Diaper Bank Period Supply Program.
 Gather your friends and family and pack “First Period Kits” for the upcoming school year.

-Period Poverty Awareness Week Kickoff Happy Hour
+YAG's Period Poverty Awareness Week Happy Hour

-Join us for a “A Bloody Good Time”: A Period Poverty Awareness Week Kickoff Happy Hour at 21c Museum Hotel St. Louis benefiting St. Louis Diaper Bank
+Join our Young Advocates Group for a Period Poverty Awareness Week Happy Hour at Angad Arts Hotel St. Louis, Thursday, May 14th between 6-9 PM benefiting St. Louis Diaper Bank’s period supply program.

 Raise a Glass.
 Raise Awareness.
 Period.